Election Details

 If I previously signed an authorization card, do I have to vote for the union?

 No. Signing a card does not mean you have to vote for the union.
-The election is a secret ballot election conducted by the National Labor Relations Board.
+The election on August 19th will be a secret ballot election conducted by the National Labor Relations Board.
 Only you will know how you vote.
-It is your decision and your decision alone whether or not union representation is right for you.

-If I join a union, will that guarantee we will become peace officers who are armed?
+If I join a union, will that guarantee me more protection when we become peace officers who are armed?

 Would I have to pay the union if the union represents me?

-Most unions require all members to pay dues (or similar payments called agency fees) in order to remain employed through what is called a “union security clause.”
+Most unions require all members to pay an initiation fee and dues (or similar payments called agency fees) in order to remain employed through what is called a “union security clause.”
 You can inquire with the union on how fees are used.

 Can you share examples of prior improvements made based on feedback from employees?